Product Added : January 2nd, 2013

 Dr. Eben Alexander, a prominent neurosurgeon at Harvard University, has written a fascinating book about his near-death experience.
 At the age of 54, he contracted a severe form of E. Coli meningitis, which aggressively attacked his cortex, or the portion of the brain that supplies conscious, rational thought.
 He slipped into a coma, but instead of experiencing nothing, like in deep sleep, Dr. Alexander describes a journey to heaven.

 His experience began in a place of fluffy clouds.
-Above the clouds, he visualized beings soaring through the sky, beings that he describes as `higher forms.’
-These beings (or angels?) made a joyful sound that was unlike anything he had ever experienced before.
-A sound that he could feel, even more than hear.
+Then he visualized beings soaring through the sky, beings that he describes as `higher forms.’
+These beings made a joyful sound: one that he could feel, even more than hear.
 He was then joined by millions of butterflies and a woman.
 This woman gave him the following three messages: You are loved and cherished; You have nothing to fear; and There is nothing you can do wrong.
 Her words are comforting and reassuring.

-While Dr. Alexander’s experiences have startling similarities to other near-death experiences I’ve read about, what sets his book apart is the fact that Dr. Alexander is a neurosurgeon with great knowledge of what makes up consciousness.
+What sets this book apart is the fact that Dr. Alexander is a neurosurgeon with great knowledge of what makes up consciousness.
 The parts of his brain that would create experiences like he underwent (such as in a dream state) were not functional at the time he experienced them.
 He is also a man of science and a skeptic, who changed his views completely after experiencing this.
 This transformation is interesting and notable.
 His descriptions of heaven are vivid, uplifting, and fascinating.

 As a researcher who has been studying the nature of consciousness and trying to build bridges between the best of science and the best of spirituality for more than 50 years, I was fascinated by Eben Alexander’s Proof of Heaven: A Neurosurgeon’s Near-Death Experience and Journey Into the Afterlife.